 % oleic (monounsaturated) fat = (grams monounsaturated fat per serving) / (grams total fat per serving) X 100%

-If the monounsaturated fat is about 70% or higher, it is a high-oleic oil.
+If the monounsaturated fat is around 70% or higher, it is a high-oleic oil.

-If it is roughly between 50% and 70%, it would be a mid-oleic oil.
+If it is roughly between 50% and 65%, it is a mid-oleic oil.

-If it is below 50%, it would be regular (linoleic) oil.
+If it is around 20%, it would be a low-oleic oil.

 % oleic (monounsaturated) fat = 11 / 14 * 100 = 78.5%